-Opinion: Why banning Mother's Day isn't the answer
+Opinion: Why banning Mother's or Father's Day isn't the answer

 Schools are banning mother’s and father’s day because families are becoming so complex that schools find it difficult not to insult one parent or another.
 Banning isn’t the answer, Trendwolves’ family expert Amélie claims.
 Why not embrace diversity?

 Last week, a couple of primary schools in Belgium, The Netherlands, Australia, Canada and the US made headlines because of their decision to ban Mother’s Day crafting and poetry activities.
 A couple of days prior to May 14th, parents received an e-mail stating that pupils wouldn’t bring home artworks to celebrate mom anymore ‘due to the rising diversity in current day’s families’.
 And before you get into a feminist rant: dads are awaiting the same fate in June.
 Many parents were outraged, and vented their anger on social media.

 The schools didn’t act on religious motives - even though politicians and media quickly made it sound that way - , principals and teachers chose to ban Mother & Father’s day because of a growing diversity in today’s family structure.
 Some kids don’t have a mom anymore, some kids are engulfed in a divorce battle where they have to choose sides, some have two dads, or a mom who now is a dad… You get the picture.
 All this causes stress and sadness, the schools concluded, so they simply skipped it.

 We wondered: why should diversity and new family structures equal the demise of Mother’s and Father’s Day?